revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Git.md

 <blockquote>

-- `Git` is very famous tool which facilitates source code management in software development.
+- `Git` is a very famous tool which facilitates source code management in software development.
 - We can track changes in computer files (versions) using `Git`.
-- Using git can track progress of project overtime as well as coordinate work among team developers.
+- Using git can track the progress of a project over time as well as coordinate work among team developers.
 </blockquote>

 </details>

 ---
-2. What is difference between `Git` and `GitHub`?
+2. What is the difference between `Git` and `GitHub`?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)